BestTimesToVisit.com Logo

 Boda-Bodas

 Motorcycle taxis are ubiquitous in Kampala.
 They're a quick and affordable way to navigate traffic, especially for shorter distances.
-Negotiate the fare beforehand, as prices aren't always fixed.
+Just flag one down on the street or use an app.

 Matatus (Minibuses)

-Tip:Agree on the price and itinerary beforehand.
-Confirm the driver's credentials.
-Tip your driver appropriately for good service.
+Tip:Negotiate the price and itinerary beforehand.
+Confirm the driver's credentials and experience.
+Tip your driver appropriately at the end of the journey.

 Similar Destinations